AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

  `CAMUNDA_POSTGRES_USER`|Postgres Database Username|Used on installation to create the database.Choose your own|`postgres`
  `CAMUNDA_POSTGRES_PASSWORD`|Postgres Database Password|Used on installation to create the database.Choose your own|`changeme`
  `CAMUNDA_POSTGRES_DB`|Postgres Database Name|Used on installation to create the database.Choose your own|`camunda`

+ * Modify the file **mail-config.properties** (under forms-flow-bpm/src/main/resources/).
+The default setting provided is for Gmail server, and you need to change the credentials at the bottom of the file.
+Note that you want to configure your own Gmail setting to allow unsecure apps first.

  **Additionally, you may want to change these**